jkwourms/EECS338-Final-Project/README.md

 requests) to a server.
 The server launches a separate thread that's a chef, while continuing to take orders.
 The chef takes time to prepare each order (different times for different ingredients).
 When the server finally quits, it prints a log of all the orders."

-# So...
+# Tasks to do
-* Making a server/client program now
-* Customers are clients that submit menu requests w/ different ingredients
+* Print out all menu options for customers to choose from (in client)
+* Associate a sleep value with each ingredient item in menu option (in server)
-* Server launches a chef thread that takes time depending on what ingredients were ordered
+* Server launches a chef thread & sleeps depending on ingredient
+* Print a message back to customer saying their order is ready (print actual menu order name
++ order #)
+* Save order in another buffer (in server)
-* When server quits, it prints a log of all orders
+* Print out log of orders after last customer receives their food (from new buffer)
-* Also said to make client/server communication socket based, since customers can arrive at any time

-# Add...
-* fprintf all the options for orders
-* change loop to process where a random number of customers arrive & place orders
-* chef sleeps depending on order